CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 **Recall**

 1. Count the number of emails that get a "spam" label from the AI and actually are spam.
-2. Count the number of emails that are spam, regardless of whether or not the AI classifies them as such.
+2. Count the number of emails that are spam, regardless of whether the AI classifies them as such.
 3. Divide the number from step 1 by the number of step 2.

-To put it in simple terms, higher precision means less eagerness errors and higher recall means less lazyness errors.
+To put it in simple terms, higher precision means less eagerness errors and higher recall means less laziness errors.

-Precision and recall are, however not the only measures that help to distinguish between those two kinds of errors.
+Precision and recall are, however, not the only measures that help to distinguish between those two kinds of errors.
 Imagine a medical setting where you test for a disease like COVID-19:
 On the one hand, you want to know how good the test is at detecting sick people as sick.
 But on the other hand, you also want to know how good it is at detecting _healthy_ people as healthy.

-For the first part, you can just use recall, because that is exactly what recall measures: The percentage of all sick people that will test positive.
+For the first part, you can just use recall because that is exactly what recall measures: The percentage of all sick people that will test positive.
 In this setting, this is called _sensitivity_, however, because it measures how _sensitive_ the test is to finding the disease.

 For the second part, we use a different measure that we call _specificity_.

 **Specificity**

-1. Count the number of healthy people that are tested negative.
+1. Count the number of healthy people who are tested negative.
-2. Count the number of healthy people in the whole test group, regardless of wether they wer tested negative.
+2. Count the number of healthy people in the whole test group, regardless of whether they were tested negative.
 3. Divide the number from step 1 by the number of step 2.

-Again, you can think of a test that is more _specific_ of having less eagerness errors and a test that is more _sensitive_ of having less lazyness errors.
+Again, you can think of a test that is more _specific_ of having less eagerness errors and a test that is more _sensitive_ of having less laziness errors.
 It is just a slightly different definition and terminology that helps to make the right decisions in a medical setting.

-It is important to note here that both for precision and recall and for sensitvitiy and specificity, only knowing _one_ of these two measures will tell you nothing about the actual quality of the AI or COVID test.
+It is important to note here that both for precision and recall and for sensitivity and specificity, only knowing _one_ of these two measures will tell you nothing about the actual quality of the AI or COVID-19 test.
 This is because you can easily cheat them by just classifying every sample as spam/sick (100% recall, 100% sensitivity) or classifying every as no spam/healthy (100% specificity).
 Precision is a little harder to trick, since we would divide by zero if we classify every sample as spam.
-However, that just means we need to find that one spam mail that we are really sure about and we still can get 100% precision.
+However, that just means we need to find that one spam mail that we are really sure about, and we still can get 100% precision.

 ## Dealing with more than two categories

-Until now we only looked at the spam example, where there was only a yes/no decision to make by our AI.
+Until now, we only looked at the spam example, where there was only a yes/no decision to make by our AI.
 How about the [image classification task]({% post_url 2021-09-23-ai-explained-image-recognition %}) where we tried to recognize handwritten digits from 0 to 9?
 Here, we have ten possible classification outcomes and ten possible _true_ labels.

 We can still calculate the overall accuracy, which tells us how close we are to our goal in a single number.
 We can also calculate precision and recall for each digit, which will tell us which digit we recognize too often or too seldom.
 However, there is a new question that becomes interesting: "Which digit is confused with which?".
-If our AI somtimes confuses a 1 with a 7 or an 8 with a 0, that might be acceptable, but if it starts confusing a 4 and a 1 really often, something weird is going on.
+If our AI sometimes confuses a 1 with a 7 or an 8 with a 0, that might be acceptable, but if it starts confusing a 4 and a 1 really often, something weird is going on.

 To diagnose these issues, we can just count: